 CED 897 Clinical XI: Graduate Practicum.
 (3-6).
-Prerequisites: CED 840.
-Graduate practicum in an accredited school to observe, participate, and teach in classroom settings with special emphasis on the impact of instruction on student learning. (school-embedded clinical experience).
+Prerequisites: CED 840 and EGC 847.
+Graduate practicum in an accredited school to observe, participate, and teach in classroom settings with special emphasis on the impact of instruction on student learning. (schoolembedded clinical experience).
+Repeatable for up to 6 hours.